Kissed: Release and reception

 Kissed debuted at the Toronto International Film Festival on September 7, 1996.
-Although it has been described as "one of the most controversial films" at the festival by Ebert, it was acquired by commercial distributors in only few days.
-Playback reported it "caused a stir and a bidding war" at Toronto and that on October 4, 1996, at least 300 people could not see Kissed's showing in the Vancouver International Film Festival because it was crowded.
+Although it has been described as "one of the most controversial films" at the festival by Ebert, it was acquired by commercial distributors in only a few days.
+According to The Canadian Encyclopedia, the film "caused a sensation" at film festivals, while Playback reported it "caused a stir and a bidding war" at Toronto and that on October 4, 1996, at least 300 people could not see Kissed's showing in the Vancouver International Film Festival because it was crowded.
 Its exhibition at the 1997 Cannes Film Festival received a warm reception and was the first sell-out of the Directors' Fortnight.

 The film opened in Canada on nine screens on April 11, 1997, where it was distributed by Malofilm.
 Although the company did not disclose box office numbers, Playback reports it grossed $256,000 at the Canadian box office.
 Cinépix Film Properties considered acquiring its American distribution rights, but ultimately it was done by Goldwyn Entertainment Company.
 In its opening three-day weekend on April 18, Kissed grossed $37,100 on eight screens.
 After 141 weeks in theaters in the United States, it grossed $329,211, according to Box Office Mojo, while The Numbers informs a total gross of $465,417.
 The film was also marketed in Europe and, according to the European Audiovisual Observatory, the film was seen by 77,887 people in the continent.
 The highest attendance occurred in Italy (over 19,000), the United Kingdom (18,000), and Germany (11,000).
-The film was described as "an art-house hit" and as a "indie hit" by The Province and The Globe and Mail, respectively.
+The film was described as "an art-house hit" and as an "indie hit" by The Province and The Globe and Mail, respectively.